onja-org/music-of-madagascar/d/dalvis.md

 ![dalvis](dalvis.jpg)

-Dalvis is an international singer from the north of madagascar which is Diana.
+Dalvis is an international singer from the north of madagascar, which is Diana.

 **Genre:** RNB